jonas-kerber/docker-pytorch-notebook/README.md

 If you want to try out different themes join a running container and type ```jt -t list``` to display available themes and type ```jt -t THEMENAME``` to change the theme.
 A simple reload of the browser page will update the UI.

 Currently, 9 alternative themes are supported: _chesterish, grade3, gruvboxd, gruvboxl, monokai, oceans16, onedork, solarizedd, solarizedl._ng docker container
-By specifying the --rm flag in *docker-run.sh* the container is removed after it ends.
-This is the intended behavior because we want to keep the docker container clean.
-If you want to e.g. add packages to the container add them as a RUN step in the Dockerfile and rebuild the image.
-Alternatively you can [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) the changes of a container to a new image.

-However there are two folders that are mounted from the host system and therefore are persistent between sessions:
-* *work:* All the files created by the Jupyter notebooks are saved in here.
-This saves the notebooks between sessions and also makes them accessible on your host.
-* *exchange:* This folder can be accessed by both host and container if data needs to be exchanged (other than the notebooks).

-## Additional features

-### Change theme of Jupyter UI
-By installing [jupyter-themes](https://github.com/dunovank/jupyter-themes) you are able to change the Jupyter UI (e.g. if you want a darker theme).
-To do this uncomment the section _"(optional) Install and switch jupyter theme"_ in the Dockerfile.

-If you want to try out different themes join a running container and type ```jt -t list``` to display available themes and type ```jt -t THEMENAME``` to change the theme.
-A simple reload of the browser page will update the UI.
-To reset to default UI type ```jt -r```.

-Currently, 9 alternative themes are supported: _chesterish, grade3, gruvboxd, gruvboxl, monokai, oceans16, onedork, solarizedd, solarizedl._